 Central Queensland mining developments and exploration updates

 Central Queensland is a world-rank producer and exporter of black coal and a major centre for mineral processing.
-The region (see Figure 1 below) hosts the coal-bearing Bowen and Galilee basins and also produces gold, silver, limestone, coal seam gas, magnesite and gemstones.
-There are currently 50 coal mines, 25 mineral mines and 30 medium to large (>50 000 tonnes/year) extractive quarries operating in Central Queensland.
+The region (see Figure 1 below) hosts the coal-bearing Bowen and Galilee basins and also produces minerals such as gold, silver, limestone, coal seam gas, magnesite and gemstones.
+As of August 2013, there are approximately 52 coal mines in Queensland - 41 in Central, 4 in Northern and 7 in Southern Region, over 20 mineral mines and many medium to large (>50 000 tonnes/year) extractive quarries operating in Central Queensland.

-The Bowen Basin has 47 operating coal mines that produce all of Queensland's high-grade coking coal, and much of the export-traded thermal coal.
-These mines produced 180 million tonnes of saleable coal in 2009-10, representing 87 per cent of the state's total output, and directly employ around 29 550 full-time equivalent (FTE) positions (as at 30 June 2011).
+In 2012 calendar year, Queensland produced 194.5 million tonnes of saleable coal.
+The Bowen Basin produced 80% of this from its 47 operating coal mines.
+All of Queensland's high-grade coking coal, and 48% of the export-traded thermal coal came from the Bowen Basin for the same period.
+Central Region's coal mines produced 165 million tonnes of saleable coal in 2012 (calendar year), representing 85% of the state's total output, and directly employed approximately 35 150 full-time equivalent (FTE) positions (as at 31 March 2013).

-- Central Queensland Mineral and Energy Development Projects (September 2012) (PDF, 84 kB)
+- Central Queensland Mineral and Energy Development Projects, Quarter 3 2013 (PDF, 73 kB)

 Supplier, contractor and subcontractor opportunities

 Find out more about the supply chain opportunities resulting from the LNG industry and other mining projects in Queensland by visiting the ICN Project Gateway and clicking on 'Queensland'.